 We are conducting clinical trials for preventing scarring of the liver (fibrosis) and treatments for fatty liver disease / NASH and primary biliary cirrhosis.
 These trials are ongoing and are in various stages of leading to new and better techniques for providing outstanding liver disease services.

 The positive result of our research is that we are able to deliver cutting-edge treatments now as we continue to conduct clinical trials and research for the future.

 At Mount Sinai, researchers in the lab work closely with our team of clinical researchers, allowing us to bring innovations to patients.
 Our teams of physician-scientists meet regularly to develop short-term and long-term research agendas.
 This way, Mount Sinai remains on the cutting-edge of medical science.

-A number of leading organizations, including the National Institutes of Health, support our research.
+A number of leading organizations, including the National Institutes of Health, as well as innovative companies developing new therapies, support our research.
 We are making a difference by sharing our findings with physicians worldwide through publications in peer-reviewed medical journals.